henkmollema/Dapper-FluentMap/README.md

 					   });
 ```

 That's it.
-When quering the database using Dapper, the product name from column `strName` will be mapped to the `Name` proeprty of the `Product` entity.
+When quering the database using Dapper, the product name from column `strName` will be mapped to the `Name` property of the `Product` entity.